adamiturabi/arabic-tutorial-book/docs/index.md

 [Palama -ljabAbiratu -lmasAkIna waqatalUhum.]{.trn}
 "The tyrants wronged the needy ones~3,m~ and killed them~3,m~."

-## Usage of plurals of non-intelligent beings
+## Usage of plurals of non-intelligent beings {#usage-of-plurals-of-non-intelligent-beings}

 We now turn our attention to plurals of non-intelligent beings.
 They treatment of plurals of non-intelligent beings is very different from everything we have learned so far.
 Regardless of the grammatical or physical gender of the singular noun, plurals of non-intelligent beings are treated, for the purposes of matching adjectival nouns and pronouns, as: